ExpressionEngine/ExpressionEngine-User-Guide/source/cp/sites/managesites.rst

 Find and Replace Utility
 ------------------------

-The `Find and Replace <../tools/data/search_and_replace.html>`_ Utility has been updated to include searching in specific Sites.
+The :doc:`/cp/tools/data/search_and_replace` Utility has been updated to include searching in specific Sites.
 It can access all the Templates, Channels, and Preferences from all your Sites no matter which Site you are currently viewing.